-The Average Vehicle Speed display shows the average speed of the vehicle in miles per hour (mph) or kilometers per hour (km/h).
+The Average Vehicle Speed display shows the average speed of the vehicle in kilometers per hour (km/h) or miles per hour (mph).
 This average is calculated based on the various vehicle speeds recorded since the last reset of this value.
 The average speed can be reset by pressing the SET button while the Average Vehicle Speed display is showing.

-OnStar Turn by Turn
+Turn by Turn

 This display is used for the OnStar Turn by Turn guidance.
-See OnStar[®] System on page 4-42 for more information.
+See the OnStar Owner's Guide for more information.